IntersectMBO/ouroboros-network/ouroboros-consensus/docs/StyleGuide.md

    smaller parts and accept the loss of the help of the compiler to avoid incoherence as an acceptable compromise.

+    TODO NSF: Call-out that they are relatively benign in modules that are specific to an executable, like a specific test suite entrypoint.

 4. __Assertions__: If it helps to explain what a function does, we try to be clear about preconditions, postconditions, and invariants.
 When possible, it is useful to reinforce such invariants with assertions so that if our reasoning turns out to be invalid, we will notice.
 The use of `assertWithMsg` is preferred over `assert`, so that if the assertion fails, we get some kind of informative error message rather than just a Prolog-like "no".

+    TODO NSF: Explicitly name it
+    `Ouroboros.Consensus.Util.Assert.assertWithMsg`, since it's not a standard
+    definition.

 5. __Test packages__: In order to make test code from test suite A available in test suite B, we define test suites as a test suite library which is